Author | Diana Pardo

 The C40 is made up of a group of over 90 international cities, bringing together over 650 million citizens aiming to join forces and reduce greenhouse gas emissions and adapt to the impact of climate change.
 The members of this group are convinced that climate change is the biggest challenge our species will face this century and over 70% of the member cities have managed to apply initiatives to combat this circumstance.

-The most recent Summit held in 2017 in Chicago as the featured city, also served to announce the list of the 10 most sustainable cities in the world.
+The 2017 Summit, which was held in Chicago, also served to announce the list of the 10 most sustainable cities in the world.
 The first five are as follows:

 The Danish capital dominates the top of the ranking.
 More than half of the city’s inhabitants use a bicycle as their normal form of transport.
 It has over 2,220 hectares of green areas with public access.
 It is currently committed to achieving another goal: becoming the first carbon emissions-free city by 2025.